ssfsx17/sky-islands/core.md

 ## Battle Escalation and Energy

-Battle Escalation starts at 0.
+**Battle Escalation** starts at 1.
 Then at the beginning of each combat round, it increases by 1.

-Every combatant's Energy starts at 0.
-It can be recharged through the Charge Energy action, as well as through other specific means.
+Every combatant's **Energy** starts at 1.
+It can be recharged through the **Charge Energy** action, as well as through other specific means.

 ## Turn Order

 Each combatant rolls three ten-sided dice and orders them in hundreds place, then tens place, then ones place.
 If using an electronic system to do the dice, then use 1d1000.
 Then, each combatant adds their Level to the result.
 The turn order starts with the highest result, and goes down from there.

-In the case of a tie, the combatant with the higher Level goes first.
+In the case of a tie, the combatant with the higher **Power Level** goes first.
+If there is still a tie, then one of them calls heads-or-tails on a coin toss.

-This is one of the only times that dice are ever used in the game.
+This is one of the few times that dice are ever used in the game.

 ## Actions

-Each combatant gets four action points.
+Each combatant gets four **action points**.
 The possible actions are:

-- Attack - 1 AP
+- **Attack** - 1 AP
-- Change Armor - 4 AP
+- **Change Armor** - 4 AP
-- Change Weapon - 2 AP
+- **Change Weapon** - 2 AP
-- Charge Energy - 1 AP
+- **Charge Energy** - 1 AP
-- Defend - 1 AP
+- **Defend** - 1 AP
+- **Face Forward** - 0 AP
-- Grapple - 2 AP
+- **Grapple** - 2 AP
-- Move - 1 AP
+- **Move** - 1 AP
-- Perform Technique - 1 AP (some techniques have different AP costs)
+- **Perform Technique** - 1 AP (some techniques have different AP costs)
-- Use Item - 1 AP
+- **Use Item** - 1 AP

 ### Attack

+First, consider **Facing**.
+The side or diagonal corner that the attacker hits is determined by drawing a line from the center of the attacker's square to the center of the target's square.

+- If the attack is aimed at the target's **sides**, not including the diagonal corners, then the target's evasion is halved against the attack.
+- If the attack is aimed at the target's **back**, including the two diagonal corners, then the target's evasion is cut to 1/4th against the attack.

+Then, compare the attacker's accuracy to the target's evasion:

-If the attacker's accuracy is less than the target's evasion, then the target's armor is applied a second time.
+- If the attacker's accuracy is less than the target's evasion, then the target's armor is applied a second time.

-If the attacker's accuracy is less than half of the target's evasion, then the attack or technique misses.
+- If the attacker's accuracy is less than half of the target's evasion, then the attack or technique misses.

-If the attacker's accuracy is double or higher than the target's evasion, then the target's armor is not applied, and the target is knocked back by 5 feet.
+- If the attacker's accuracy is double or higher than the target's evasion, then the target's armor is not applied, and the target is knocked back by 5 feet.

 ### Change Armor

 Changes which type of armor you are using.

+You can also roleplay that your armor or body transforms, but this must still take 4 APs.

 ### Change Weapon

 Changes what you have in your hands.

+You can also roleplay that your weapon can be used in different ways or has different forms, but this must still take 2 APs.

 ### Charge Energy